 - The name of the organisation which uses the cookie’s purpose e.g. “Complianz”.

 - The purpose of a single or multiple cookies

 - Retention Period.
 How long the cookie is stored

 - A clear description of what the cookie does

 - The exact names of the cookies e.g. “complianz_config”

 - The Privacy Statement connected to the data collected.

 This information is manually added and checked by us, before being released in our next update of the Complianz Plugin.
 And this is what it might look like:

-A new initiative: Cookiedatabase.org is coming soon.
+A new initiative: Cookiedatabase.org

 - Open-source database on cookiedatabase.org.
 Available for all!